|Program||Start Date||End Date*||Applications due|

-COVID-19 Vaccination Requirement: The University of California is requiring all students to be fully vaccinated against COVID-19 by September 1, 2021 to access University facilities and programs.
-Students who cannot provide proof of COVID-19 vaccination may experience delays in clinical or field placement, extended completion times or the inability to meet all course requirements for certification.
+COVID-19 Vaccination Requirement: The University of California requires all students to be fully vaccinated against COVID-19, including a booster dose, to access University facilities and programs.
+Students who cannot provide proof of COVID-19 vaccination may experience delays in clinical or field placement, extended completion times and the inability to meet course requirements for certification.
 Limited allowance for medical and religious exemption is reviewed with supporting documentation.

 Application Process: The application process for a course typically begins 5 to 6 months prior to the course start date and can be daunting but don’t worry, we are here for you.
-Below is a guide on how to go through the application process.
+Below is a guide on the application process.
 Additionally, we are available for your questions at email@example.com or at (310) 680-1100.

 Step 1: Start an application